janbiedermann/opal-webpack-loader/readme.md

 - opal-webpack-loader consists of 2 parts, the npm package and the gem, both are required
 - webpack 4.30
 - webpack-dev-server 3.3.0
-- one of the es6_import_export branches of opal
+- one of the ES6 modules branches of opal
   - [PR#1832](https://github.com/opal/opal/pull/1832),
     - implementing ES6 modules, based on Opal master 1.0.beta,